 In addition to a series of structured projects, each group will engage in one open-ended project.
-Each group will create a poster for this project for display at the VTURCS symposium in April.
+Each group will create a poster for this project.
+These posters will be displayed at the end of the semester as well as at the VTURCS symposium in April.